Bangladesh floods leave thousands homeless, damage crops

 The government has allocated 8,000 tonnes of rice and announced a relief package of 30 million taka ($385,000) for those affected.

-Monsoon rains have also caused havoc in neighbouring India this month, with floods triggered by heavy rains in the Himalayas inundating nearly 1,500 villages and killing at least 28 people in the northern state of Uttar Pradesh.
+Monsoon rains have also caused havoc in neighbouring India this month, with floods triggered by heavy rains in the Himalayas inundating nearly 1,500 villages and killing at least 28 people in Uttar Pradesh.

 (Writing by Aditya Kalra; Editing by John Chalmers and Robert Birsel)